BullsEye0/dorks-eye/README.md

 ## Dorks Eye
 **Dorks Eye Google Hacking Dork Scraping and Searching Script**

 Dorks Eye is a script I made in Python 3.
 With this tool, you can easily find Google Dorks.
-Dork Eye collects potentially vulnerable web pages and applications on the Internet or other awesome info that is picked up by Google's search bots.
+Dorks Eye collects potentially vulnerable web pages and applications on the Internet or other awesome info that is picked up by Google's search bots.

 ****